LouisMastelinck/Monitor-security-policy-changes-or-admin-activities/README.md

 ### Microsft Defender for Office
 - Anti-Phish policy has been changed :heavy_check_mark:
-- Anti-Phish policy has been created :x:
+- Anti-Phish policy has been created  :heavy_check_mark:
 - Anti-Phish policy has been deleted :x:
 - Anti-Spam Policy has been changed :x:
 - Anti-Spam Policy has been created :heavy_check_mark: